tony-zhelonkin/R_GSEA_visualisations/README.md

 ### Example Usage

 **Note!** That I\`m using the `common_mix` pathways from the NESscatter function as an input.
 Thus I define the pathways, which I want to visually compare between two GSEA runs.
+You may choose, whether you want to compare the `common_mix` (top 10 negative & top 10 positive pathways), or just negative or positive pathways only.

 ```R
 # Example usage with your GSEA objects